 Running via the shell¶

 Subprocess can also run command-line instructions via a shell program.
-This is usually dash
+This is usually dash/bash

 subprocess.call('ls | wc -l', shell=True)